filmonhg/Trucker/README.md

 ![Outbound data] (img/outbound_data.png)
 * Time stamp is randomized over period of 10 years (2004 - 2014)
 * Random choice of cities was made for source and destination, where the randomization was biased to the major cities (for cities with population of 6000+,![http://www.city-data.com/] (http://www.city-data.com/)).
 Source of all cities obtained from [!All_cities](http://www.gaslampmedia.com/wp-content/uploads/2013/08/zip_codes_states.csv ) that has 42742 cities.
-* To get mile (distance) between cities, longitude and latitude of each city was used to approximate the distance using Vincenty distance method which gives fairly similar distance provided by google API.
-This is mainly due to limitation of google API calls not being able to generate huge amount of data in short time.
+* To get mile (distance) between cities, latitude and longitude of each city was used to approximate the distance using Vincenty distance method which gives fairly similar distance provided by google API.
+This is mainly due to limitation of google API calls that limit you to generate huge amount of data in short time.
-* then run python code from shell script to generate the fake data as big as you want them
+* Running multiple random data generation script easily allow you to generate huge inbound and outbound data in short time.

 #Data Ingestion
+csv messages were produced and consumed by python scrpts using kafka-python package from https://github.com/mumrah/kafka-python.git. messages were published to two topics (inbound and outbound) with Storm streaming and HDFS acting as consumers.
+Messages were blockd into 20MB size micro batches and then pushing it to HDFS making it available for the batch layer when performing complete recomputation.
 #Batch Processing
+Batch processing computes count of inbound and outbound trucks for each city and state yearly using historical data from 2004  - 2014.
 #Real-Time Processing

 #Cassandra Schema